 # 4: Content Page 📑

-So that your platform won’t look too bulky, we recommend you allocate a separate screen for each piece of content.
+So that your platform doesn’t look too messy, we recommend creating a separate page for each piece of content.

-Once again, a type of your membership model plays a crucial role here, but if we generalize what you might want to do, you can put all your content on a single page where you’ll have a sort of preview.
+Once again, the type of your membership model plays a crucial role here, but if we generalize what you might want to do, you can place all of your content onto a single page where you’ll have a sort of a preview.

-Besides, it might be a good idea to offer your potential new members to learn about the content they’ll receive.
+From here, users will be able to access the full version.
+Besides, it might be a good idea to offer your new potential members to learn more about the content they’ll receive if they sign up.

-You can do it by either providing a whole list of content with headings or offer a small part of the members-only content for free.
+You can either do it by providing them with a whole list of content with headings or offer a small part of the members-only content for free.

 # 5: Calendar 📅

-Many membership websites have an in-built calendar where they place all important dates.
+Many membership websites have an in-built calendar where they place all the important dates.
 They can include:

 - Upcoming events.